 It’s the baking season, and this Sugar Cookie Recipe is a favorite.
 It’s simple, delicious, and a go-to recipe with dough that delivers beautifully shaped cookies.
 Every time.

 Regardless of which season or shape you’re baking for, this sugar cookie recipe is simply the best I’ve ever made.

-I use this same recipe from fall pumpkin cookie cutouts, to turkey cutouts, followed by snowflakes and Santas and trees… and all things Christmas.
-Only to make it again for Valentine’s Day in the shape of hearts, and St. Patrick’s Day, and Easter.
+I use this same recipe for all the cutouts seasons: fall pumpkin cookie cutouts, turkey cutouts, snowflakes, Santas, and trees… and all things Christmas.
+Only to make it again for Valentine’s Day in the shape of hearts, and St. Patrick’s Day shamrocks, and Easter bunnies.

 Well, you get the idea.
 I make them all year long.

-There’s always a season for sugar cookie cutouts.
+There’s always a season for shaped sugar cookies!

 And this recipe is the one I come back to every season.
 It just works.
 And it tastes really good.